Gulf of Chiriqui

 The Isla Secas is located on a chain of sixteen volcanic islands 18 miles from the Lodge and features excellent diving with clear waters and a variety of marine life.

-Isla Ladrone has a concentration of fish life that is stunning and diverse and as a result divers will see schools of jack, barracuda and snapper regularly.
+Isla Ladrones has a concentration of fish life that is stunning and diverse, and as a result, divers will see schools of jack, barracuda, and snapper regularly.

-From May to November giant manta rays make an appearance.
-Other species including eagle, mobula and devil are seen year round.
-Finally as for shark, white-tip, black-tip and nurse are frequently seen throughout the year.
-Most noteworthy at certain times of year, humpback whales swim through the area, frequently with their calves.
+From May to November, giant manta rays make an appearance.
+Other species including the eagle, mobula, and devil are seen year-round.
+As for sharks, white-tip, black-tip, and nurse are frequently seen throughout the year.
+Most noteworthy, at certain times of the year, humpback whales swim through the area with their calves.